-When I planned my first trip to Ayers Rock 8 years ago, Uluru was the only thing I wanted to see.
-I thought that’s all worth seeing in the Red Centre, but I was wrong.
+When I planned my first trip to Uluru 8 years ago, Ayers Rock was the only thing I wanted to see.
+I thought that's all worth seeing in the Red Centre, but I was wrong.
 There is indeed much more to see besides the majestic Uluru Rock.

 Starting from Alice Springs, the focal outback town in the heart of the Red Centre, you can explore a precious and ancient area of dramatic landscapes, red striped sandstones, small green oasis peppered with water gorges and plunge pools.